Bulcsú Révész: 2024–25 season

 He began his pro career at the 2024 Championship League in Leicester in June 2024, where he was defeated by World Championship finalist Jak Jones in his round robin group.
 In July 2024, he recorded a 5-0 whitewash over experienced professional David Grace in qualifying for the 2024 Xi'an Grand Prix.
 He reached the third round of the 2024 Saudi Arabia Snooker Masters with a 4-3 win over Mark Davis.
 At the 2024 English Open in Brentwood in September 2024 he reached the last-64 where he was defeated by Stephen Maguire.
 At the 2024 British Open in Cheltenham he recorded a 4-3 win over Ali Carter.
 He came from 3-0 down to beat Iulian Boiko 4-3 and whitewashed Robbie Williams to reach the last-64 at the 2024 Northern Ireland Open.
 He recorded a win over Baipat Siripaporn in qualifying for the 2025 German Masters.

 2025-26 season

 He suffered a loss to Si Jiahui in the first qualifying round for the Wuhan Open in June 2025, his opening match of the 2025-26 season.
 He was drawn in the round-robin stage of the 2025 Championship League, in Leicester in July 2025, against Shaun Murphy, Alfie Burden and Robbie McGuigan, recording wins over Murphy and McGuigan, and only missed out on top-spot by frame difference.
+He reached the third qualifying round at the 2025 UK Championship before losing a deciding frame 6-5 to Elliot Slessor.

+Revesz reached the last-32 of a ranking event for the first time in December at the 2025 Snooker Shoot Out by beating Liam Davies.
+He also reached the last-32 of the 2026 Welsh Open, before losing on a deciding frame against John Higgins.
+In April, he recorded a 10-6 win over Craig Steadman and a 10-8 win over Louis Heathcote in the first two rounds of qualifying for the 2026 World Snooker Championship before a 10-6 loss to Zhang Anda meant Revesz was relegated from the circuit.

+After dropping off the tour following the conclusion of the 2025-26 season, he entered Q School but was defeated by Jeff Cundy in event one.
+In event two, he reached the quarter-final of his section with wins over Scotland's Evan Munro Amir Nardeia of Portugal, before facing fellow former professional Gong Chenzhi.